OpenClassrooms-Student-Center/alumnis/content/students/kerim.md

 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.

-objective:Devenir le meilleur des développeurs.
+objective: Devenir le meilleur des développeurs.

 short_description: Je suis les cours sur Openclassrooms car ils sont très complet.